wds4/pretty-good/appDescriptions/curatedLists/overview.md

 ## Rate items

-The item rating systems aloows users to attest that item X belongs or does not belong on list Y.
+The item rating systems allows users to attest that item X belongs or does not belong on list Y.

-See buttons under "rate this item" (below).

 <span style="display:inline-block" >
   <img src="../../.erb/img/endorseOrBlockAnItem.png" width="100%" display="inline-block" />